Last fact-checked 24 February 2020

 Throughout Mexico, most dental clinics preferred to be paid in US cash.
 However, personal checks, traveler’s checks and debit/credit cards are accepted by our top clinics.
 Check with each clinic as to what payment methods they prefer, and please note that credit card payments are usually subject to a small processing fee (around 3-4%).

 Generally, dental clinics here will not bill your insurance company directly.
 However, you may be eligible to file a claim for your treatment costs upon your return home.
 Before you book an appointment, contact your insurance provider to see if they will reimburse you for out-of-network care.
 If so, you'll want to learn what forms or documents you will need to bring along with you for completion by your Cabo dentist.

-Because Cabos is blessed with near-perfect weather year around, anytime is a good time to visit Cabo San Lucas for your dental treatment.
+Because Cabos is blessed with near-perfect weather year round, anytime is a good time to visit Cabo San Lucas for your dental treatment.
 With more than 350 days sunshine and an arid climate, the average year-round temperature is 78F.

 During the high tourist season from October to April, daytime temperatures range between 74°F and 84°F, cooling down to around 65°F at night.
 The low tourist season from May to September may see temperatures reach around 100°F in August and September.
 However, the cooling Pacific breezes tend to take the edge off the summer heat.

 Some of the hotels and shopping malls are wheelchair-friendly, and taxi drivers will help you get around.
 However, some of the tourist areas are paved with cobblestones, with steps up to the shops, making navigation challenging in a wheelchair.

 We are happy to help all our patients gain access to the right dentist.
 If you have any requirements or foresee any difficulties please don’t hesitate to speak to us – we will do our utmost to accommodate you and get you seen by one of our great wheelchair-friendly clinics.